-Okay, this week I’ve been doing some posting on the subject of prayer.
-Here’s one last word.
-Did you know there is one requirement that even the Christian must meet to ensure that God will hear his prayer?
-As you read the following passages, see if you can spot it:
+This week I’ve been doing some posting on the subject of prayer.
+So, here’s one last word.
+Did you know there is a certain requirement that even the Christian must meet to ensure that God will hear his prayer?
+As you read the following passages (all from the N.K.J.V.), see if you can spot it:

 If I regard iniquity in my heart, The Lord will not hear.
 (Psalm 66:18)